Highline Trail to Granite Park Chalet

 |Parking Lot Longitude||-113.71813|

 This hike to the Granite Park Chalet begins from the Highline Trailhead, located on the north side of the Going-to-the-Sun Road at Logan Pass.
-To avoid congestion and the frequently full parking lot at Logan Pass, you may want to consider taking the shuttle up to the pass.
+To avoid congestion and the frequently full parking lot at Logan Pass, you may want to consider taking the free shuttle up to the pass.

 The Highline Trail is an extremely popular hike; and for good reason.
 At every step, and every turn, hikers will have spectacular scenery as the Highline follows along the Continental Divide, also known as the Garden Wall throughout this section.
 The exceptionally beautiful views, the excellent opportunities for spotting wildlife, and the wildflowers, all combine to make this a hike you'll remember the rest of your life.
 If you're looking for solitude, however, you won't find it on this trail.